Justice Needs and Satisfaction in Mali – second wave

 Person in charge

-HiiL is currently conducting the second wave Justice Needs Survey in Mali in cooperation with the Malian Ministry of Justice.
+HiiL conducted the second wave Justice Needs Survey in Mali in cooperation with the Malian Ministry of Justice.
 Following the results from our first study in 2014, we co-designed the new survey to measure the progress that the country has made in providing access to justice to its citizens.

 The 2014 Justice Needs and Satisfaction Study revealed that one in three Malians had experienced a justice problem in the past four years.
 The results showed that people suffer in particular from disputes concerning land, crimes and employment.
 For women, family problems are the most frequent issue.
 Only three out of four Malians take action to resolve their problems, and mainly seek resolution within their families or the community.
 In addition, the study captured the needs of the population regarding reconciliation.